prioritizr/prioritizr/docs/reference/add_absolute_targets.md

 - targets:

-  object that specifies the targets for each feature.
+  Object that specifies the targets for each feature.
 See the Targets format section for more information.

 ## Value